dlstreamer/pipeline-server/samples/edgex_bridge/README.md

 ## Extend the Sample

-The `video-analytics-serving-edgex` image may be extended by updating sources on your host with the commands we reviewed in the tutorial.
+The `dlstreamer-pipeline-server-edgex` image may be extended by updating sources on your host with the commands we reviewed in the tutorial.
 You may also choose to update and develop iteratively from within the image itself.

 ### Creative Mode